lnvglr/character-diversion/character-diversion.md

 As can be seen in figure (**x** and **y**), the linked character fragments do not share the same exact component.
 In fact, the proportions of the fragment are quite different—and for good reason.
 With the modification of *Fedra*, I did not change the entire set of glyphs and so I needed to stick to the stress angle of each script.
 It is for the Hebrew letters a horizontal stress and for the Latin letters a vertical stress.
-This meant that the Psiah of the Hebrew Tav (›ת‹) is narrower and has a thicker ›foot‹ than the corresponding Latin letter ›t‹.
+This means that the Psiah of the Hebrew Tav (›ת‹) is narrower and has a thicker ›foot‹ than the corresponding Latin letter ›t‹.

 At the core of the modifications lies the idea that those newly established character relationships could potentially become conventional, meaning a certain level of predictability is involved.
 Multi script typefaces with character sets of both Hebrew and Latin script would predictably treat inter-script character groups similarly.
 The Latin ›j‹ and the Hebrew Tav (›ת‹) would consistently behave similarly.
 The Tav could look more like the original Jay or the Jay could tend more towards the original Tav—either way, both would look as though there is some inherent connection.